gregdotdev/Talk-GPT/README.md

 * Execute the main file using ``python main.py``
 * Talk what you need and wait from the response! (the response will be spoke to you)

-# ⚠ THE PROJECT USES G4F, AND IT IS UNSTABLE!
-IF THE PROJECT DON'T WORK FOR YOU ITS PROBABLY AND G4F ERROR! ⚠
+## ⚠ THE PROJECT USES G4F, AND IT IS UNSTABLE!
+IF THE PROJECT DON'T WORK FOR YOU ITS PROBABLY AN G4F ERROR! ⚠